Dre Campbell Farm

 The colors yellow and blue seem particularly attractive to certain harmful insects.

-On pieces of cardboard, apply some sticky glue on both sides.
-Next, punch holes, thread with wire or string, and hang above or near plants.
+On pieces of cardboard, apply some sticky glue to both sides.
+Next, punch holes, thread them with wire or string, and hang them above or near the plants.

-Use yellow traps to attract fungus gnats, whiteflies, aphids, and psyllids [2], but use blue traps to attract thrips and leaf miners.
+Yellow traps attract fungus gnats, whiteflies, aphids, and psyllids [3], but blue traps attract thrips and leaf miners.

-Yellow sticky traps work well for almost any crawling insect.
-However, be careful with these, as they will also trap and kill beneficial insects you want to keep.
+Yellow sticky traps work well for many flying insect pests.
+However, be careful with these; they may also trap and kill beneficial insects you want to keep.

-Some of the most destructive garden pests, like mealybugs, mites, whiteflies, and aphids, can be controlled by this method.
+Some of the most destructive garden pests, such as mealybugs, mites, whiteflies, and aphids, can be controlled with this method.

-You’ll need one cup of white mineral oil and a quarter cup of liquid soap.
-Shake well to make a potent concentrate.
+You’ll need 1 cup of horticultural mineral oil and 1/4 cup of liquid soap.
+Mix thoroughly to make a potent concentrate.

 Next, store it in a sealed jar.
 However, use it all up within three months.

-When you are ready to apply it, dilute one tablespoon of the concentrate in four cups of water and spray your plants.
+When ready to apply, dilute 1 tablespoon of the concentrate in 4 cups of water, then spray your plants.
 Use this measurement as a guide for larger spray batches.

 15. Eucalyptus Oil

-To use it, mix one teaspoon of eucalyptus oil and half a teaspoon of liquid soap with two cups of water.
-Shake well and coat your plants with the solution.
+Mix 1 teaspoon of eucalyptus oil with 1/2 teaspoon of liquid soap in 2 cups of water.
+Stir well and coat your plants with the solution.

-Additionally, try soaking some cotton wool balls in the oil and placing them where rodents like mice or rats frequent.
-Place them in cabinets, drawers, and other places inside your house.
+Additionally, try soaking cotton wool balls in the oil and placing them where rodents, such as mice or rats, frequent.
+Put them in cabinets, drawers, and other places inside your house.

 16. Epsom Salt Solution

-Make a DIY pest control spray by adding one cup of Epsom salt to five gallons of water.
+This product is a garden supplement sometimes believed to deter pests.
+Make a DIY pest control spray by adding 1 cup of Epsom salt to 5 gallons of water.

-Mix it up in a large enough container, and then pour it into a sprayer.
+Mix it in a large enough container, then pour it into a sprayer.
 Apply it to the foliage to deter beetles and other garden pests.

 17. Citrus Peel Water